 Abraham Lincoln, 16th President of the United States, is a study in contradictions.
 Humble and self-educated, he left a legacy of enduring eloquence.
 A backwoods brawler in his youth, he became a solitary and melancholy figure as President.
 Politically pragmatic at the most common level, he put principle above all else when it counted most.
 Widely disparaged and reviled at the peak of his political career, he became in death a national hero.
 This course uses primary sources-Lincoln's own letters, speeches and reflections-in an attempt to extract the man from the myths that have encrusted him, and to examine the role of both man and myth in American history.
 Grants: Honors NCAA; Terms: T1 or T2; Forms: V; Prereqs: HI421 or HI511

-Civil rights – what a given society guarantees to each of its members to ensure a person’s meaningful engagement with the activities central to their membership in that society – have dramatically changed over time.
+Civil rights – what a society guarantees to each of its members to ensure a person’s meaningful participation in the activities central to their membership in that society – have dramatically changed over time.
 Most people today consider “petitioning the government,” a right explicitly enumerated by the First Amendment, and voting, a right nowhere mentioned in the constitution, to be obvious and central to achieving meaningful political participation.
 However, protection from discrimination by private actors, securing legal recognition of the romantic union of one’s choice, and having access to publicly provided education, among others, are arguably important aspects of “full citizenship” that Americans have been arguing about since the founding of the republic.
-This course will examine how American civil rights have changed over time.
+We will examine how American civil rights have changed over time.
 From the Alien and Sedition Acts of 1798, to trial of the Amistad rebellion of 1839; from the Chinese Exclusion Acts of 1883, to the Obergefell v.
 Hodges case of 2014; from affirmative action in the 1960s to Black Lives Matter today; the course will put American history on trial.
-Grants: Honors NCAA; 1IN/1HI Cr.; Terms: T3; Forms: V; Prereqs: HI421 or HI511
+Grants: Honors; Terms: T3; Forms: V; Prereqs: HI421 or HI511

 This course is designed to enable students to gain a more complete understanding of totalitarianism and the modern totalitarian state.
 Initially we shall seek to understand the totalitarian state's historical origins and its ideological foundations through reading primary source materials.
 In the case of Germany and Russia, we shall determine when, how, and why their leaders took power; how they were able to maintain it; and in what ways the state systems they established were similar and different.
 In particular we shall examine the violent nature of these states and why they created so much havoc and misery, which eventually led to the most destructive conflict in history, the Second World War.
 In considering their development further, we shall also focus on their inherent weaknesses that would culminate in their ultimate failure.
 Grants: Honors NCAA; Terms: T3; Forms: IV or V; Prereqs: HI301